emreemntese/Send-E-Mail-With-Python/README.md

 # Send-E-Mail-With-Python
 Send an E-mail with python.

-  This repositori about for send E-mail with smtplib libary.
+  This repository about for send E-mail with smtplib libary.
 You can send E-mail with python for message,text,file,image,html,hyperlink datas.
 You can see `Message`,`Html` ,`Hyperlink` and `Text` mail examples in the mail.py file.
 Look at the Urls for image,file and other file operations.

 # More Information